 Wilderness medicine isn’t about holding on to antiquated aspects of care– it’s about how to use the best attributes of 21st century care in limited environments: how portable ultrasounds can diagnose fractures in the field; how new field dressings and tourniquet techniques can arrest life threatening hemorrhages; and how to practice high level medical decision making when you’re on your own.

-Why the University of Colorado?
+Wilderness Medicine at the University of Colorado

-Wilderness medicine is practiced by many, throughout the world; however, few medical schools have embraced the field as passionately as the University of Colorado.
+Wilderness medicine is practiced by many throughout the world; however, few medical schools have embraced the field as passionately as the University of Colorado.
 In a hyper-specialized medical world with rapid advances in technology, we think wilderness medicine has a core place in the training of competent and compassionate providers.
 We believe our trainees should be confident diagnosticians and caretakers in any environment on earth– that is the essence of our teaching philosophy.